hassan-alnasser/Coronavirus-Factors/README.md

 There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
 The code should run with no issues using Python versions 3.*.

+If Anaconda distribution is not installed, then you will need to install below libraries on the top of python to be able to run notebooks:

+    Pandas
+    numpy
+    Matplotlib

 ## Project Motivation<a name="motivation"></a>

 For this project, I was interestested in using Stack Overflow data from 2017 to better understand: